Developing community beyond commenting, with The Telegraph and The Times

 > Dive deeper: How DN leveraged gamification to attract a younger audience, and got almost 35,000 new registered users

-Birger also spoke to the value of gamification for revenue.
+Birger also spoke to the value of gamification for advertising revenue.
 For instance by having sponsors for a live Q&A or game, providing the prize to winning participants.

 Reader-led journalism at The Times and Sunday Times